 - Boot your Linkstation

 At this point you can check that all has happened correctly by using a browser on your PC to logon to the admin page of your router.
 Somewhere you should find an option to view a list of connected devices.
 Hopefully you'll see the Linkstation (or Terastation) there in the list.
-(There's also the possibility that it might be showing as 'unkown' depending on the sophistication of your router's software).
+(There's also the possibility that it might be showing as 'unknown' depending on the sophistication of your router's software).

 Run the updater software from Buffalo.

 This time when I went through the procedure the Buffalo Windows updater failed after a while with an error message ACP_STATE_FAILURE.
 I tried a few times with some other tweaks but to no avail.
 Eventually I just ignored it and found out that the Linkstation had in fact been updated and, when rebooted, ran quite normally.